What is disaster management?

-Following recovery from a disaster, World Vision remains on the ground, helping children and their families to transition to permanent housing, clean water, sustainable sources of food and access to education.
-World Vision works with partners and local communities so they can re-establish their livelihoods and be more resilient to future disasters.
+Following recovery from a disaster, we remain on the ground, helping children and their families to transition to permanent housing, clean water, sustainable sources of food and access to education.
+We work with partners and local communities so they can re-establish their livelihoods and be more resilient to future disasters.

 - What is a humanitarian disaster?

 - Learn more about our strategy for disaster management